Cambridge Battery: History

 The battery has no secondary armament; its fortifications - simply ditches, caponiers, a counter-scarp gallery and firing points - were intended mostly for small arms fire and grenades.

 Originally the inner faces of the emplacement were revetted with masonry.
 Subsequent review of the battery's defences after its completion identified this as a weakness, and the stone revetting was removed from most of the emplacement and replaced with plain earthworks, presumably to better absorb the energy of incoming shellfire.
 The revetting was retained around the loading casemates.

 Cambridge's 100-ton gun arrived on 16 September 1882, and was mounted and ready for use on 20 February 1884.
 The work to make the machines serviceable was so great that until 1885 there were no firing tests.
 The first ammunition load comprised all the models available, included 50 AP and 50 HE.
 Shrapnel, once fired, was not replaced, being considered less effective.
-Between 1887 and 1888 activity stopped due to the need to rework hydraulic systems, but nevertheless these guns were considered quite reliable.
-Because a single shell cost as much as the daily wage of 2600 soldiers, practice firing was limited to one shot every 3 months.
+In 1887 and 1888 activity stopped due to the need to rework hydraulic systems, but nevertheless these guns were considered quite reliable.
+Because a single shell cost as much as the daily wage of 2,600 soldiers, practice firing was limited to one shot every 3 months.

 In 1889, Garden Battery was built close by to cover the area between Cambridge Battery and Fort Tigné.

 The 100-ton gun was in active service for 20 years, and was last fired in 1903 or 1904, before being withdrawn from active service by 1906, without ever firing a shot in anger.

 The gun remained at Cambridge Battery for many years.
 In 1956, it was cut up and sold for scrap, as part of a programme to scrap all unnecessary ordnance in Malta's fortifications (in which hundreds of guns, both ancient and modern, were destroyed).

 Eventually, the Holiday Inn Crowne Plaza Hotel came to occupy part the site of the battery.
 A restaurant was built, and this was later gutted to make space for outdoor and indoor pools and other hotel facilities.
 Although these developments damaged the battery, a significant amount of its original structures remained.

 Present day

 In the 2000s, the area around the battery began to be developed by GAP Developments plc, as seafront apartments known as Fort Cambridge were built close to the battery.
 In 2007, the developers were given 10 years to restore the battery and turn it into a tourist attraction.

 Despite this, the only restoration work done to date has been the demolition of the hotel structures built on the battery, and the removal of vegetation.
-GAP Developments plc has stated that it is committed to the restoration of the battery, despite the slow pace of the works.
+Amid concerns over lack of restoration, GAP Developments plc has stated that it is committed to the restoration of the battery, despite the slow pace of the works.